lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/contrib/howto_contribute.md

 wording etc. ZIH staff will get in touch with you to resolve the issue and improve the documentation.

-??? tip "Create A GitLab Issue"
+??? tip "Create a GitLab issue"

     ![Something](misc/create_gitlab_issue.gif)
     {: align=center}